Quaddroo/notemaster/README.md

 Because of the first "Unix" assumption, it should be very easy to snag "just some" of the functionality from this, if you like it.

+# Included
+## vim plugins
+### nmimageopen.vim
+Open images through vim.

+Exposes NFH_png to open the image under the cursor in feh.
+It overrides the netrw file handler, so gx opens the image.
+In the future, should probably remove the relation to netrw, it has a bad thin-slice.

+### nmultimage.vim
+Open multiple images through vim.

+Exposes ViewAllImages to open all included images in feh (tagged by [img[relative_image_name]]), and a binding for it - gX.
+I might want to remove the default binding in the future.

+### nmpaste.vim
+Paste images (as links) into vim.

+Exposes NotemasterPaste, which checks if an image is in the clipboard.
+If it is, places the image in the same folder as the text file and pastes a link to the image in the wikilink [img[imagename]] format.
+If it is not, performs the usual paste function.

+also binds normal p to NotemasterPaste. might want to remove <buffer> tag.

+### nmsmiles.vim
+View simplified molecular-input line-entry system (SMILES) strings as images.

+Exposes ViewChemStructure, which does the above with the line under the cursor, and ViewChemStructures, which does the above with all structures in the file.
+Structures must be delineated with "smiles: " in the beginning of the line.
+Also provides default bindings - gc and gC, analogous to gx and gX.
+Perhaps to-be-removed.

+### nmfiletype.vim
+relatively personal, might not be useful to others. bindings to create wikilinks with <C-l>
+bindings to cycle between semantic elements with <A-c>
+other minor config

+### wikilink
+I have a unincluded modification of https://github.com/mmai/wikilink that uses underscores instead of dashes in file names.
+It's a single line change, not worth including, but the included folder is an artifact of this.

+## Scripts
+### main_menu.sh
+just a dmenu to launch to select what to do with notes

+### note_menu.sh
+select a note to write. notes are supposed to have a unique name - it will offer to open up a note matching the name you're writing. if you want to force the name you've written, Shift-<cr>

+### filtering/fuzzy_find.sh
+fuzzy find interactively in whole note text

+### filter_menu.sh
+Various filtering utilities:

+#### filtering/filter_script.sh
+Opens a simple text file where you can write a filter with regular unix tooling and a few accessory tools, listed there.
+Used by the other scripts.

+#### filtering/search_filter.sh
+Fuzzy search entire contents from the filter_script.

+#### filtering/input_to_clipboard.sh
+Copy the filtered file paths to clipboard

+#### thumbnails.sh
+Open the 'thumbnails' = first images from the passed in file list in feh.
+Can be useful when combined with tabulation.

+#### select_table_columns.sh
+Major feature.
+Assuming your notes have a YAML-like frontmatter, used to batch-edit multiple notes in a table format.
+Great alternative to tiddlywiki tabulation plugins. write the columns you want to edit (e. g. "tags", "colour"), and it will output a table of filter_script.sh notes in csv format.
+Edit with your desired editor, and then write with:

+#### tabulation/write_table_to_notes.py
+Write the edited table (see above) to notes.

+#### 'open desired table'
+If you edit the output of select_table_columns.sh but accidentally close it, you can still open it with this function in filter_menu.sh

 # "Why dont you just use md files?"

 There is no unified markdown standard.